 How Is White Vinegar Made?

-Vinegar is typically made through a two-step process of fermentation from a carbohydrate to an alcohol.
+Vinegar is typically made through a two-step process of fermentation from a carbohydrate to alcohol.
 From this alcohol, it’s then fermented into acetic acid.
 In other words, sugar is converted into alcohol, to which water is added and then fermented into vinegar.
 The carbohydrate in question in the case of white vinegar can be corn, rice, or sugar.

 In short, vinegar is comprised of water acetic acid, and trace amounts of vitamins and minerals.
 There are no other hidden nasties.